Tricia used our support line when she needed someone who understood...

 Finally a doctor ordered a CT scan, which showed an 8cm tumour on my ovary that was impacting on my bowel.
 The cancer had also spread to my stomach and omentum.
 A biopsy revealed that I had stage IIIc ovarian cancer.

 I had to wait six weeks for an operation, and during this time I was in really low spirits.
 As it got closer to the op, my stomach began to swell and I couldn’t breathe.
-I went back to hospital, where they drained 9 litres of fluid.
+I went back to hospital, where they drained nine litres of fluid.
 On the day of the operation I was taken down to the operating room at about 10am and woke up again at 3pm – they had said it would take much longer than this.
 I was devastated to find out that they hadn’t operated at all, the cancer had spread too far through my abdomen.
 I thought that meant that they weren’t going to treat me – that nothing could be done and they were just going to send me home.

 That’s when I called Val.
 She really reassured me – she explained my position, and that it had happened to other women before me, that I wasn’t alone.
 I felt much better afterwards.

 It was decided that I would have four rounds of chemotherapy, and after this the doctors would look again.
 Thankfully, I responded really well to the chemo, and they decided I could have the operation.
 I was over the moon!
-I had the operation in November, which cleared most of the cancer, and I then had two more rounds of chemotherapy.
+I had the operation in November, which cleared most of the cancer.
+I then had two more rounds of chemotherapy.

 What do I do now